 Disposal of waste and ash in the first stage of the Frey Farm Landfill Vertical Expansion (FFVE) concluded and filling commenced within the second stage in June 2022.
 The first stage provided 1.14 million cubic yards or approximately 2.5 years of fill capacity and the second stage provides an additional 1.71 million cubic yards or approximately 4 years of fill capacity.
-During 2023, the Authority filled 408,010 cubic yards into the second stage, utilizing 24% of stage 2 capacity.
-To date, the Authority has filled 1,454,554 cubic yards into the FFVE, which represents 51% of the total combined stage 1 and 2 capacities.
-Filling of the unused stage one capacity will take place in future years as the layers of the entire vertical expansion are constructed and filled.
-The entire vertical expansion project, encompassing three stages, affords the Authority 6.4 million cubic yards or approximately 18 years of fill capacity.
-The FFVE capacity is estimated to be exhausted by 2038.
+During 2024, the Authority filled 400,849 cubic yards into the second stage, utilizing 60% of stage 2 capacity.
+To date, the Authority has filled 1,855,403 cubic yards into the FFVE, which represents 65% of the total combined stage 1 and 2 capacities.
+Filling of the unused stage 1 capacity will take place in future years as the layers of the entire vertical expansion are constructed and filled.
+The entire vertical expansion project, encompassing three stages, affords the Authority 6.4 million cubic yards or approximately 17 years of fill capacity.
+The FFVE capacity is currently estimated to be exhausted by 2037.